s-fereidooni/CSE151A_matchmaker/README.md

 ## Preprocessing

 We used the same preprocessing methodology throughout the 3 models, and as it worked out quite well from the very beginning.
 We cleaned our data of 8378 observations with 123 features to 56 features, and we encoded the data as the original data was composed of strings of numerical ranges.
 We ended up averaging the ranges which would be the encoding for that feature, for example ‘[3-5]’ would turn into 4.
 This made the values a lot easier to work with for our model.
 There were a lot of potentially useful features that we did not use, considering we dropped more than half of the features of the original dataset.
-However, we believe that the data we chose to use was the most relevant to what we wanted to prove.
+Another important factor to note is that in our preprocessing, knowing what we know now, it would have been beneficial to oversample our data considering there are many more not-matches compared to matches in our data.
+This would have been useful in increasing the accuracy of our model.
+Nonetheless, we believe that the data we chose to use was the most relevant to what we wanted to prove.

 ## Model 1